TalentedProger/BarmenProject/replit.md

   - Made buttons occupy 80% container width with max-width constraints
   - Centered buttons with improved vertical spacing

+### January 24, 2025 - Final Migration to Standard Replit Environment Completed
+- ✅ Successfully completed final migration from Replit Agent to standard Replit environment
+- ✅ PostgreSQL database provisioned and configured with DATABASE_URL
+- ✅ Applied database schema using Drizzle ORM push command
+- ✅ All required packages installed and working correctly
+- ✅ Server successfully running on port 5000 with complete functionality
+- ✅ Database seeding working correctly with sample ingredients and glass types
+- ✅ All API endpoints responding correctly
+- ✅ Preview and application fully functional in Replit environment
+- ✅ Migration checklist completed with all items marked as done

 ### January 24, 2025 - Complete Migration and Popular Recipes Update
 - ✅ Successfully completed migration from Replit Agent to standard Replit environment
 - ✅ Set up PostgreSQL database with all required tables and relationships